 One of the things I most looked forward to before my trip to Spain was heading down south to Seville and trying authentic Spanish food.

 Seville had the best tapas scene of any city in Southern Spain so I highly recommend trying the local food when in town and even splurging on a fancier tapas dinner.
-The upscale tapas restaurants were also much more fairly priced in my opinion, than some of the tapas bars in Madrid (roughly 30-60 euros for dinner for two).
+A great option is a food walking tour to learn both about the cultural and historical aspects to various dishes while ensuring that you visit the best tapas spots in town!

-3 Must-Try Tapas Bars in Seville
+The Best Tapas in Seville

 1. Bodega Santa Cruz

 This classic local favorite is a great place to grab a quick bite or lunch and has a prime spot in the Barrio Santa Cruz district (about 5 minutes of walking north from the Seville Cathedral)

 We only saw a menu in Spanish written on the wall, so feel free to point and gesture based on what others are eating or look up phrases using my menu above.
 With options to stand at the counter and drink outside, Bodega Santa Cruz is both a local and tourist favorite.